When is is put in English? Uses of was - were

 Construction of a negative sentence

-A negative sentence is constructed in the same way as a declarative one, but after the verbs am, is, are, the negation of not is put.
+A negative sentence is constructed in the same way as a narrative one, but after the verbs am, is, are, the negation not is placed.

 1. He is not in school.
 He's not at school.

 2. You are not French.
-You are not French.
+You're not French.

-3. I am not doctor.
+3. I am not a doctor.
 I'm not a doctor.

-Present progressive is used in English to denote an action that is happening at a given moment in time.
+Present progressive is used in English to denote an action taking place at a given moment in time.
 In Russian, prefixes, suffixes, modified roots and word endings are used for the same purpose.

 Present progressive is used in the following cases: